 Understanding SEN law is vital to ensure that individuals with special education needs, especially children and young people, are properly protected.

 The SEN and Disability Code of Practice (SEND code of practice: 0 to 25 years) provides a statutory legal framework for educational support for those with educational needs and disabilities to prevent disability discrimination.
 According to SEN law, all publicly funded pre-schools, nurseries, state schools and local authorities must help assess children with special educational needs.
-You can find out more about changes in special educational needs and disability law in our blog.

 We represent local authorities and parents in SEN law cases brought under the Equality Act 2010 and Education, Health and Care (EHC) Plan appeals brought pursuant to section 51 of the Children and Families Act 2014, such as: